LastContinue/Pokerap/README.md

 All resources are available via `Pokerap.{{resource_name}}(value)`. `!` versions exist for all API resource functions (such as `Pokerap.pokemon("pikachu")` and `Pokerap.pokemon!("pikachu")`)

+I _highly_ recommend you play around with this in IEX because the amount of data, and how it's organized can be overwhelming.

-There is a lot of data in this API, so I wrote some helpers!
+Since there is a lot of data in this API, so I wrote some helpers!

 Convenience functions are found under `Pokerap.Ez` (so you can get to the stuff you just want to know)